 Brent Blackwelder, Environmental Organizer & Philosopher.
 He served as president of Friends of the Earth from 1994 until his retirement in October of 2009.
 He was the founding chairman of American Rivers in 1973 and worked for 40 years on environmental issues, testifying over 100 times to Congress.

-Initial Key Advisors:
+Initial Key Advisors and Consultants: